-Transcripts
+School Transcripts

-Transcripts are produced as required to provide a summative report on achievement levels for students moving to different institutions, e.g. transferring school, going to university, beginning work.
+For students in Grade 11 and 12, Up to 6 total sets of transcripts from APIS are produced as required to provide a summative report on achievement levels for students moving to different institutions, e.g. transferring school, going to university, beginning work.
 They will be accompanied by documentation explaining the school's achievement levels and their equivalents as necessary.
-Please note additional copies of transcripts will incur an administration fee of 100 Baht per copy.
+Please note additional copies of transcripts will incur an administration fee of 150 Baht per copy.
+Transcript requests will be processed within 5 school days from when school is in session not from when requested (ex.holiday/vacation).